 Prioritize the page or item

-To have the name of the page, product, or blog post be the first words in a browser tab or search results link, place the SEO title (%p) or item title (%i) at the beginning of the title format.
+To have the title of the page, product, or blog post be the first words in a browser tab or search results link, place the page SEO title (%p) or item SEO title (%i) at the beginning of the title format.
 This places more importance on the content of the page rather than the entire site.